KavinPrasathK/Image-Synthesizer/README.md

   --dest data/coco_val256.zip --resolution 256x256 --transform center-crop
 ```

-It is recommend to prepare the dataset zip at the highest possible resolution, e.g. for FFHQ, the zip should contain images with 1024x1024 pixels.
+It is recommended to prepare the dataset zip at the highest possible resolution, e.g. for FFHQ, the zip should contain images with 1024x1024 pixels.
 When training lower-resolution models, the training script can downsample the images on the fly.

 ### WebDataset
 For preparing webdatasets, we used the excellent [img2dataset](https://github.com/rom1504/img2dataset) tool.
 Documentation for downloading different datasets can be found [here](https://github.com/rom1504/img2dataset/tree/main/dataset_examples).
 For our experiments, we used data from the following sources: [CC3M](https://ai.google.com/research/ConceptualCaptions/download), [CC12M](https://github.com/google-research-datasets/conceptual-12m), [YFFC100m](https://huggingface.co/datasets/dalle-mini/YFCC100M_OpenAI_subset), [Redcaps](https://huggingface.co/datasets/red_caps), [LAION-aesthetic-6plus](https://huggingface.co/datasets/ChristophSchuhmann/improved_aesthetics_6plus).